Pressure Cooker Refried Pinto Beans

 - 1 jalapeño, minced

-While the pressure is coming down on the beans: heat the vegetable oil in a large fry pan over medium-high heat until the oil is shimmering.
-Add the onion, smashed garlic cloves, jalapeño, and 1/2 teaspoon salt.
+- Sauté the aromatics: While the pressure is coming down on the beans: heat the vegetable oil in a large fry pan over medium-high heat until the oil is shimmering.
+Add the onion, smashed garlic cloves, jalapeño, and ½ teaspoon salt.
 Sauté until the onions are browned around the edges, about five minutes.
+(If the beans aren't done, turn the heat off and move the pan to a cool burner.
+When the beans are done, put the pan back over medium-high heat and continue with step 3.)

 - For an extra touch of flavor, sprinkle crumbled queso fresco (or substitute shredded pecorino romano) on top of the beans right before serving.